Want some design inspiration to get more conversions on your site?

 - Offers limited options for easier completion, including no “submit” button

-This straightforward multi-step form has a contemporary, sleek design to match the brand and help boost conversions, on top of other tactics.
+This straightforward multiple step lead form has a contemporary, sleek design to match the brand and help boost conversions, on top of other tactics.

 - Custom placeholder text in the form fields

-- Different stages of the long form are broken down into a multi-page form
+- Different stages of the long form are broken down into a multi-step form

 What makes Expat.com’s lead generation form so impressive?
 The list of bulleted benefits on this split style form helps give visitors the best reasons to convert without taking up too much space.